Akuntsu: Pre-contact history

 The Akuntsu are considered an "isolated tribe" by the Brazilian government, having only recently come into contact with global state societies.
-They were not officially contacted by FUNAI until 1995.
+They were not officially contacted by the Fundação Nacional dos Povos Indígenas (FUNAI) until 1995.
 The word Akuntsu is an exonym applied to the tribe by the Kanoê, who were contacted shortly before the Akuntsu, meaning roughly "other Indians".
 The nearby Tupari are also recorded as knowing of a group called the 'Akontsu' or 'Wakontsón' whom they had never visited.
 In both cases, the Akuntsu had a reputation for being "dangerous" and seemingly had little contact with neighbouring indigenous peoples.
 In an incident that took place some time before 1996, a Kanoê family, the sole survivors of a massacre, attempted to contact the Akuntsu to find marriage partners.
 The Akuntsu resisted these overtures and in the conflict that followed a Kanoê woman was killed by the Akuntsu.
 Although one of the Kanoê did become pregnant by an Akuntsu man, tensions continued and the Kanoê eventually moved away from the Akuntsu at the suggestion of FUNAI workers.

-Before official contact, the Akuntsu had violent confrontations with white colonists, loggers and cattle ranchers who began entering their land in the 1970s, after the construction of a highway.
+Before official contact, the Akuntsu had violent confrontations with colonists, loggers and cattle ranchers who began entering their land in the 1970s, after the construction of a highway.
 The seven survivors encountered in 1995 reported an attack by armed cattle ranchers some time around 1990, in which the majority of the tribe was killed.
 Several of the survivors possessed scars and bullets lodged in their body.
 FUNAI had previously discovered the site of the massacre: an Akuntsu village, home to around 30 people, which had been bulldozed in an attempt to cover up the evidence.
 At least fifteen were killed in this attack, which is thought to have been motivated by the knowledge that if the Akuntsu were officially contacted the forest would be declared an indigenous reserve and closed off to logging and cattle ranching.